-137 These set out the different types of users of the payment system which may have the opportunity of influencing the decisions either directly through memberships/ownership a system or operator, or indirectly by requesting services through another direct PSP.
+These set out the different types of users of the payment system which may have the opportunity of influencing the decisions either directly through memberships/ownership a system or operator, or indirectly by requesting services through another direct PSP.

-- Q110:In your view, what are the benefits of the current ownership arrangement of VocaLink for each of the following groups:

-- a. owners of VocaLink

-- b.
-PSPs that are not owners of VocaLink

-- c. payment system operators

-- d. consumers and businesses that use payment systems

-- e. other, please specify

-- Q111:In your view, what are the drawbacks of the current ownership arrangement of VocaLink for each of the following groups:
+- Q111: In your view, what are the drawbacks of the current ownership arrangement of VocaLink for each of the following groups:

-- a. owners of VocaLink
+- (a) owners of VocaLink

-- b.
-PSPs that are not owners of VocaLink
+- (b) PSPs that are not owners of VocaLink

-- c. payment system operators
+- (c) payment system operators

-- d. consumers and businesses that use payment systems
+- (d) consumers and businesses that use payment systems

-- e. other, please specify
+- (e) other, please specify

-- Q112: For each of the payment systems Bacs, FPS and LINK that you are a direct PSP of, please provide an estimate of your annual expenditure for the financial years 2011 to 2015 on: - a. gateways - b. other connectivity costs (not paid to the payment system operator but to a third party) - Q5: Where possible, please provide a high-level estimate (or range), and any assumptions you have made in that estimation, of your annual expenditure on: - a. internal IT systems related to each payment system (and please provide a breakdown of costs in respect of mandatory legal changes, maintenance and upgrade, changes required by an infrastructure provider or payment system operator, and changes driven by customers) - b. your total expenditure on IT systems related to payment systems (i.e. including funding for central infrastructure, gateways and other connectivity costs). - Q113: Please give your views on the quality of service VocaLink provides, as it relates to: - a. core services for the Bacs system - b. core services for the FPS system - c. core services for the LINK system - d.
-Paym - e.
-Current Account Switch Service (CASS) - f.
-Cash ISA - g. other services (e.g. gateways), if relevant. - Q114:In your view, do you believe you are getting value for money from VocaLink?
-Please explain. - Q115: What improvements would you like to see in VocaLink's services, if any? - Q116:Please provide i) an estimate of the cost of changing your internal systems; and ii) an estimate (in months) of the time taken to implement the necessary changes to your internal systems to handle:
+- Q112: For each of the payment systems Bacs, FPS and LINK that you are a direct PSP of, please provide an estimate of your annual expenditure for the financial years 2011 to 2015 on: - (a) gateways - (b) other connectivity costs (not paid to the payment system operator but to a third party) - Q113: Where possible, please provide a high-level estimate (or range), and any assumptions you have made in that estimation, of your annual expenditure on: - (a) internal IT systems related to each payment system (and please provide a breakdown of costs in respect of mandatory legal changes, maintenance and upgrade, changes required by an infrastructure provider or payment system operator, and changes driven by customers) - (b) your total expenditure on IT systems related to payment systems (i.e. including funding for central infrastructure, gateways and other connectivity costs). - Q114: Please give your views on the quality of service VocaLink provides, as it relates to: - (a) core services for the Bacs system - (b) core services for the FPS system - (c) core services for the LINK system - (d) Paym - (e) Current Account Switch Service (CASS) - (f) Cash ISA - (g) other services (e.g. gateways), if relevant.

-- a.
-FPS

-- b.
-CASS

-- c.
-Paym
+- Q115: In your view, do you believe you are getting value for money from VocaLink?
+Please explain. - Q116: What improvements would you like to see in VocaLink's services, if any? - Q117: Please provide i) an estimate of the cost of changing your internal systems; and ii) an estimate (in months) of the time taken to implement the necessary changes to your internal systems to handle: - (a) FPS - (b) CASS - (c) Paym